PrefectHQ/prefect/docs/concepts/results.md

 - A UUID, e.g. `'cae1dda0-5000-4ca2-a18c-727d400145f2'`

-Similarly, the `result_serialzier` option defaults to a null value, which infers the result storage from the parent.
+[The result serializer](#result-serializer) can be configured with the `result_storage` option.
+The `result_serialzier` option defaults to a null value, which infers the serializer from the context.
+Generally, this means that tasks will use the result serializer configured on the flow unless otherwise specified.
-If there is no parent to load the serializer from, Prefect's pickle serializer will be used.
+If there is no context to load the serializer from, Prefect's pickle serializer will be used.

 You may set the configure the result serializer using: